stela2502/Singularity_Tutorial/docs/index.md

 apptainer build --sandbox Singularity_Workshop MINAIMAL.def
 apptainer shell --writable Singularity_Workshop
 ```
-2. You can test your run script using this folder
+2. After you have installed everything - including the jupyter lab server you can test the final funtionality with:
 ```bash
 apptainer run Singularity_Workshop
 ```